|

 towards which is given grudgingly.

-more distant parts of the parish.
+in the more distant parts of the parish.

 Dunsyre